 The House Judiciary Committee establishes the Federal Rules of Appellate Procedure, which we often must use in conjunction with the local rules of the federal circuit courts of appeal.
 We have extensive experience before the Eleventh Circuit Court of Appeals, the governing federal circuit for Florida.

 We always seek the most direct path to a favorable outcome for our clients.
 Some cases can be resolved before trial or during trial - purely as a matter of law.
 This can occur by way of a dismissal, summary judgment, judgment on the pleadings, directed verdict, and various other legal resolutions.
-We work with trial counsel toward this goal, on both a substantive and procedural basis.
-The legal grounds raised at the trial level can be a basis for reversal or affirmance on appeal, and the appellate practitioner works to preserve the argument at the trial level so that the issue can be raised at the appellate level.
+The legal grounds raised at the trial level can be a basis for reversal or affirmance on appeal.

 There are also many post-trial remedies available to protect a client, which may render an appeal unnecessary, or at a minimum make a record for an appeal.
 Examples of post-trial proceedings are:

 - Motion for Relief from Judgment pursuant to Rule 1.540

 For an initial consultation, contact the Law Offices of Jennifer S. Carroll, P.A.